-- > To protect patients, the law requires that the:7

-- right medicine is given to the

-- right person, at the

-- right time, using the

-- right dose, in the

-- right form

-- > Products should be prescribed in accordance with their marketing authorisation whenever possible

-- > When products are used outside their licence (e.g. crushing non-crushable tablets) a greater liability rests with the individual prescriber, dispenser and/or person responsible for the provision or administration of the medication8

-- > Liability can be minimised by:

-- clear documentation of the reason for altering the medicine

-- following evidence-based, safe, effective practice.
-In England, doctors must also meet the medication management and consent requirements of the Care Quality Commission's Essential Standards for Quality and Safety9

-- obtaining consent from the patient (in England and Wales, doctors may act in a patient's best interest if the patient is

-incapable of providing consent [in accordance with the Mental Capacity Act 2005]; in Scotland, doctors must act according

-to requirements of Part 5 of the Adults with Incapacity [Scotland] Act 2000)

-- Prescribing decisions that fall below the accepted standard can lead to:

-- civil liability

-- criminal liability

-- professional liability

-- breach of employment contract
+- To protect patients, the law requires that the:8 - right medicine is given to the - right person, at the - right time, using the - right dose, in the - right form - Products should be prescribed in accordance with their marketing authorisation whenever possible - When products are used outside their licence (e.g. crushing non-crushable tablets) a greater liability rests with the individual prescriber, dispenser and/or person responsible for the provision or administration of the medication9 - Tampering with medicines and mixing them in food or water could be viewed as covert administration.
+Therefore, an awareness of national and local covert medication policy is required to - > Liability can be minimised by: - clear documentation of the reason for altering the medicine - following evidence-based, safe, effective practice.
+In England, doctors must also meet the medication management and consent requirements of the Care Quality Commission's Essential Standards for Quality and Safety11 - obtaining consent from the patient (in England and Wales, doctors may act in a patient's best interest if the patient is incapable of providing consent [in accordance with the Mental Capacity Act 2005]; in Scotland, doctors must act according to requirements of Part 5 of the Adults with Incapacity [Scotland] Act 2000) - > Prescribing decisions that fall below the accepted standard can lead to: - civil liability - criminal liability - professional liability - breach of employment contract - Carers should inform the patient's doctor if they know or suspect that swallowing medication is an issue